 The app needs to be installed on the phone which needs to be monitored.

 Then all of the user’s social media activities can be easily be kept track of.

-The Xnspy employee monitoring solution, for example, allows the employers to see when their employees access social media apps at work.
+The Xnspy employee monitoring solution, for example, allows employers to see when their employees access social media apps at work.

 It also acts as a WhatsApp tracking app.

 Social media or not employee monitoring is necessary